zkMIPS/zkm-project-template/README.md

 #### 2. Generate the public input for some block to be proving in some blockchain
 > [!NOTE]
-> The local node is GOAT chain in the following example.
+> The local node is the GOAT test chain in the following example.

 ```
 git clone https://github.com/zkMIPS/revme